Search

 Different Types of Software Prototyping

-Depending on your needs, you could develop a prototype through the different phases below, or just focus on one phase to communicate your ideas.
+Depending on your project, you could develop a prototype through the different phases below, or just focus on one phase to communicate your ideas.

-No matter how rudimentary, it can help to sketch your idea on paper first.
-And yes, it’s a prototype.
+It can help to sketch your idea on paper first, no matter how rudimentary it is.
+And yes, it’s still a prototype.

 The goal of a paper prototype isn’t to come up with a final polished design, so don’t worry about artistry.

-SPARK bolt logo SPARK Tip: Like the picture above, you can sketch out ideas using pre-formatted paper that mimics device screens.
-Download paper wireframes here.
-It’ll help you to better visualize how you want you software to look like and you can share them with your development partner.
+SPARK bolt logo SPARK Tip: Like above, you can sketch out ideas using pre-formatted paper that mimics device screens: Download your own paper wireframes here.
+It’ll help you to better visualize how you want your software to look and you can share them with your development partner.

-A step up from paper sketches is wireframes (or low-fidelity designs), which are 2D skeletal outlines of a software application.
+The next step up from paper sketches is digital wireframes (or low-fidelity designs), which are 2D skeletal outlines of a software application.

-Done by a development and design team, they usually represent an initial concept of the product.
-Digital wireframes are like blueprints of the product made using minimum styling, color, and graphic.
-They’re made with specific software tools like Invision, Sketch, Adobe, Figma, etc.
+Done by a UX/UI design team, low-fi designs usually represent an initial concept of the product.
+Digital wireframes are like blueprints of the product made using minimum styling, color, and graphics.
+They’re made with specific software tools like Figma, Miro, Invision, Sketch, Adobe, etc.

 Wireframes are a visual representation of the software and focus on functionality, user flow, and how screens will relate to each other.
-They only include key elements and they’re fast and easy to make.
+They only include key elements so they’re fast and easy to make for designers.

 They’re great communication tools for eliciting feedback and ideas from stakeholders and users during the design process.
-Their “rough” feel encourages others to make honest comments because they know features are still being clarified and changes are expected.
+Their “rough” feel encourages others to comment honestly because they know features are still being clarified and changes are expected.

 SPARK bolt logoSPARK Tip: Some development partners like SPARK deliver wireframes and clickable prototypes as part of an initial project assessment.
 For this service, we conduct a thorough project discovery and test ideas before diving into custom software development.

-Wireframes can turn into clickable prototypes, which are an interactive set of linked visual screens that can mimic a working app.
+Digital wireframes can turn into clickable prototypes, which are an interactive set of linked visual screens that mimic a working app or digital products.

-A clickable prototype lets users interact with it on a computer or mobile device.
-You’ll be able to click on buttons and move fluidly between one screen to the next like real software.
+The biggest advantage of a clickable prototype is that users can interact with it on a computer or mobile device.
+They click on buttons and move fluidly from one screen to the next like real software.

 But the difference is that no actual coding has taken place.
-There’s nothing happening in the background.
+Nothing is happening in the background.

-You’ll have a clear sense of what the final software will look and feel like, but it’s still easy to make changes as needed at this stage.
+While they take more resources to create, you’ll have a clear sense of what the final software will look and feel like, but can still make changes as needed.

 At SPARK, we often have clients sign off on a clickable prototype before we start the development work (actual coding) of a project.
 It gives the client and our team confidence that we’re aligned on the vision.

-SPARK bolt logo SPARK Tip: Since they’re fully-designed, clickable prototypes are a great tool to test with future users.
-They’re easy to share and you can get candid feedback on what works or doesn’t (and know you can easily make changes).
+SPARK bolt logo SPARK Tip: Since they’re fully designed, clickable prototypes are a great tool to test with future users and internal team members.
+They’re easy to share and you can get candid feedback on what works or doesn’t.

 Why Start a Product with a Software Prototype